-The Mondeo will soon hit its quarter century, meaning it gains access to the classic car world and, to mark the occasion, Andrew Elphick recounts the story of its design, development and later introduction of Ford’s vitally important mid-liner.
+The Mondeo has eased past its quarter century, meaning it should have gained access to the classic car world.
+To mark the occasion, Andrew Elphick recounts the story of its design, development and later introduction of Ford’s vitally important mid-liner.

 And it really was an exercise in clean-sheet design.